SRM's GDPR team

 "The SRM GDPR team provides an outstanding service.
 They have a clear and business-driven strategy which ensures that all data is identified and mapped before providing a detailed roadmap for the next stages.
 They are highly professional and trustworthy and a joy to work with."

-"We had been rather at a loss as to where to start with GDPR compliance but the SRM GDPR team came in and provided clear direction which was focused on delivering effective compliance without trying to sell us products we didn't need.
+"We had been rather at a loss as to where to start with GDPR but the SRM GDPR team came in and provided clear direction which was focused on delivering effective implementation without trying to sell us products we didn't need.
 It is refreshing to work with such a professional outfit who really understood our organisation"

 SRM's approach to GDPR